-If you’re importing something from the US, the US sales tax will not be added, but rather, the UK tax rate (20%) will be paid on import.
-The UK VAT registered business will then be able to reclaim that amount of VAT on their VAT return in box 4 (VAT reclaimed in this period).
+If you’re importing something from the US, the US sales tax will not be added, but rather, the UK tax rate (usually 20%) will be paid upon import.
+The UK VAT-registered business will then be able to reclaim that amount of VAT on their VAT return in box 4 (VAT reclaimed in this period).

 Essentially, this process cancels out the tax.
 US taxes are not charged, but the importer pays UK VAT on arrival and then reclaims the amount on their VAT return.

-The tax on services between the UK and the US are determined by the place of supply.
+The tax on services between the UK and the US is determined by the place of supply.
 The general place of supply rule is:

 For business-to-business (B2B) service sales, the place of supply is the country where the customer (receiving business) belongs.